keboola/developers-docs/extend/registration/index.md

 {: .image-popup}
 ![Generic configuration screenshot](/extend/registration/configuration.png)

+Defining a [configuration schema](/extend/registration/configuration-schema/) will replace the JSON textarea with a form.

 #### tableInput
 This flag provides a UI for setting the table input mapping.
 With this UI, you can set: